eliekh05/guides/windows-keyboard-shortcuts.md

 # Windows Keyboard Shortcuts That Actually Save Time

-The ones worth memorising — not every shortcut, just the ones you will use every day.
+The ones worth memorizing — not every shortcut, just the ones you will use every day.

 ---